otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-classes-objects-and-encapsulation.md

 Use the `StreamReader` **class** to read the contents of the `dogs.txt` file.
 For each line in the file, create a new `Dog` **object**.
 Add each `Dog` **object** to an array.
 Print out the `name` and `age` for each item in the array.
 Add error handling to ensure that the program gracefully handles any issues with reading the file or parsing the data.

-## Task 8:
+## Task 9:

-Create a class diagram for two of the six programs.
+Create a class diagram for two programs you have created.

 # Formative Assessment Submission